In Five Element Acupressure the work is done through the pulse.

 The 5 Element seasons are calculated around the equinoxes and solstices, being pivotal times of light.
 The effects of diminishing light after the Summer solstice, Dec 22nd, as opposed to the the increase of light after Winter solstice June 21st, interplays with us and our own elements in interesting ways.

 The peak of Summer solstice, longest day, is most yang, rendering the Fire Element also at its peak.
 At a raw basic level, the heart, small intestine, heart protector (pericardium) and triple heater(immunity) need extra care.
-The flavour of food is bitter.
+The flavour of food is bitter. (salads are a clue,some more bitter than others, colour red is also good) In the 24 hour day, the heart does its work between 11am and 1pm.
+The Small Intestine does its work between 1 and 3pm.
+Pericardium is between 7pm and 9pm.
+Triple Heater is between 9pm and 11pm.

 The shortest day, most yin, being in the depths of Winter resonates with the Water Element containing the kidneys and bladder.
 The flavour is salt.
+Bladder is between 3pm and 5pm.
+Kidneys 5pm to 7pm.

 Rumi's poem "The Guest House" is relatable.
 It begins;This being human is a guest house.
 Each morning can bring a new arrival.
 A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor" Barks, C.(trans.)
 (2004) The Essential Rumi.
 New York, NY: Harper one.
 Kirkwood, J.(2016, p.
 314) as cited in The Way of the Five Seasons SD